 The storm drain basin is public property and treated as an individual parcel.
 This public property is being created for the sole purpose of providing benefit (storm drainage control) to the residential lots.
 The 16 parcels will receive equal benefit from the extended maintenance of the landscaping and storm drain system.
-The extended maintenance of landscaping and storm drainage only provides a special benefit to the parcels within CSA 24, therefore, no general benefit has been assigned.
+The extended maintenance of landscaping and storm drain special benefit to the parcels within CSA 24, therefore, no general benefit has been assigned.